 Table of Contents

-By now you’ve probably heard of Fentanyl, an opioid drug designed for managing extreme pain and keeping patients comfortable in hospitals, but which has also started being used on the street and cut with other drugs to make them more potent.
+By now you’ve probably heard of fentanyl, an opioid drug designed for managing extreme pain and keeping patients comfortable in hospitals, but which has also started being used on the street and cut with other drugs to make them more potent.

-Chances are when you’ve heard about Fentanyl has mostly been related to how strong the drug is, and how it can easily cause dangerous overdoses that are hard to manage and easily turn fatal.
+Chances are when you’ve heard about fentanyl has mostly been related to how strong the drug is, and how it can easily cause dangerous overdoses that are hard to manage and easily turn fatal.

-Those things are true, and they are a serious concern when it comes to fentanyl use, but most people haven’t heard that coming down from Fentanyl can have its own risks and side effects.
+Those things are true, and they are a serious concern when it comes to fentanyl use, but most people haven’t heard that coming down from fentanyl can have its own risks and side effects.

 Like most opioid withdrawals, withdrawing from fentanyl can be dangerous, especially when it happens suddenly and isn’t managed by a medical care provider.